Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Summary of Main Results

-The Open-DMFT approach considers the master equation~(\ref{eq:masterEquation2}) in the limit of large, but finite, lattice connectivity $z\gg 1$.
+The DMFT approach considers the master equation~(\ref{eq:masterEquation2}) in the limit of large, but finite, lattice connectivity $z\gg 1$.
 In fact, when the number of neighbors $z$ of a given lattice site is large, statistical and quantum fluctuations induced by the neighboring sites get small and can be treated in an approximate way, while the local, on-site physics is accounted for exactly.
-As we discuss in detail in Sec.~\ref{sec:markovLattice}, in the $z\gg 1$ limit the Lindblad lattice problem formally maps onto a quantum impurity model describing an interacting Markovian single-site, characterized by the same local Hamiltonian $H_{\rm loc}$ and local jump operators $L_{i\mu}$ entering Eq.~(\ref{eq:masterEquation2}), coupled to a coherent driving field $\Phi_{\rm eff}(t)$ and a non-Markovian, frequency dependent, quantum bath (Fig.~\ref{fig:sketch}, top panel).
-These take into account the effect of the neighboring sites and have to be determined self-consistently.
-As a result of the non-equilibrium nature of the problem, the non-Markovian environment is described in terms of both its spectrum \emph{and} distribution, encoded in the retarded $\Delta^R(\omega)$, and Keldysh $\Delta^K(\omega)$ hybridization functions of the bath, which for a generic non-equilibrium condition are independent and not related by the fluctuation-dissipation theorem.
+As we discuss in detail in Sec.~\ref{sec:markovLattice}, in the $z\gg 1$ limit the Lindblad lattice problem formally maps onto a quantum impurity model describing an interacting Markovian single-site, characterized by the same local Hamiltonian $H_{\rm loc}$ and local jump operators $L_{i\mu}$ entering Eq.~(\ref{eq:masterEquation1}), coupled to a time-dependent field $\Phi_{\rm eff}(t)$ acting as a coherent drive and a non-Markovian quantum bath (Fig.~\ref{fig:sketch}, top panel).
+These take into account the effect of the neighboring sites and have to be determined self-consistently through the calculation of impurity properties.
+As a result of the non-equilibrium nature of the problem, the non-Markovian environment is described in terms of two independent bath hybridization functions, the retarded $\Delta^R(t,t')$ and Keldysh $\Delta^K(t,t')$ which in a stationary-state encode information about spectrum and occupation of the single-particle excitations.
+In a generic non-equilibrium condition these are independent and not related by the fluctuation-dissipation theorem.